mirage335/arduinoUbiquitous/README.md

 Custom electronics and microcontroler firmware (notably 3D for printing) may need specific libraries versions, modifications, or procedures, to use Arduino.

-Keeping copies of build dependencies, and tracking dependencies, within a single repository directory, is the purpose of the arduinoUbiquitous tool.
+Keeping copies of build dependencies, tracking dependencies, and supporting automation, within a single repository directory, is the purpose of the arduinoUbiquitous tool.

-With specific versions of the full ArduinoIDE tracked and self-contained, and Atom based IDE is also included, adding debugging support to microcontroller projects using arduino.
+Specific versions of the full ArduinoIDE are tracked and self-contained.
+DDD, and Atom, GUI frontend, is also included, adding debugging support to microcontroller projects using arduino.

 # Usage
-Launch ArduinoIDE with "./_arduino" .
-Compile with "./_arduino_compile" .
-Upload with "./ubiquitous_bash.sh _arduino_upload" or similar.

-Persistent changes to the ArduinoIDE can be made through "./ubiquitous_bash.sh _arduino_edit" .
+From terminal, launch "_arduino" with existing sketch directory as a parameter.

+_arduino ./_lib/Blink

+A "./.s_arduino" directory will appear with hardcoded shortcut scripts to compile, upload, and debug, as well as launch graphical IDE.

+Starting without an existing sketch is NOT OFFICIALLY SUPPORTED.
+For an example and template, see "_lib/Blink".

 Arbitrary shellcode may be added to "ops" file in same directory as sketch.
 Especially intended to set sketch-specific preferences (ie. board type).
-Example at "_lib/Blink".
-Run "./_arduino_blink" to compile and upload an LED blink example configured for Arduino M0 by default.
+Example "ops" provided with "_lib/Blink".
+Run "./_arduino_blink" to compile and upload an LED blink example (configured for Arduino M0 with Arduino Zero bootloader by default).

 See "_prog/core.sh" for details.